 If your primary goal for your beginner longboard is to ride surf style through pumping, you need a carver.
 Carving longboards are designed specifically for the kind of responsiveness and sharp turning you need.

 You want a deck with mild flex and top mount trucks so that you can have several wheelbase options, and tune it as you like as you get better.

-For sharp carves you’ll need lose trucks.
+For sharp carves, you’ll need lose trucks.
 You can also opt for special carving trucks that have an extra axis (e.g. “Carver CX”) or are spring loaded (e.g. Original S6 trucks).
-With good carving trucks you’ll even be able to carve up small hills without kicking – just beautiful !
+With good carving trucks, you’ll even be able to carve up small hills without kicking.

-So if your goal from the start is to really surf on land in addition to normal cruising, you should probably get the Loaded Poke – somwehat expensive but high quality board and does the carving job perfectly.
-Or, for a 100% surfing feel, take a look at the SurfSkate Jamie O’brien Tahiti (Amazon link).
+So if your goal from the start is to really surf on land in addition to normal cruising, you should check out the Loaded Poke (see my full review here) – a somewhat pricey but high-quality board and does the carving job perfectly.

 OK so you’re really serious about starting longboarding.
 Cruising around or riding for transportation is not enough.
 You want to feel the speed and rush of riding downhill and powering through slides.

-If that’s the case you your beginner longboard should probably be a freerider.
-When it comes to freeride, though, there are two schools of thought : drop-throughs vs topmounts.
+If that’s the case your beginner longboard should probably be a freeride board.
+When it comes to freeriding though, there are two schools of thought: drop-throughs vs topmounts.

 As a beginner, you’ll appreciate the stability at speed and comfortable concave of a drop-through.
 Drop throughs have longer wheelbases and are lower to the ground, so getting into a slide is easier.
 They are comfortable to ride and feel safer.

 Also, as mentioned earlier, are they’re easier to push, which makes them good all-around boards.